-Pedals: Clipless pedals are required for bicycle tours.
-They will allow you to pedal in a higher gear at all times by pulling up on the pedals.
-SPD mini cleats are best for tours, since it will be easier for you to walk around.
-Make sure to get a pedal with some float, this allows your foot to move side to side, to minimize knee problems.
-MKS has an interesting removable pedal that can be used as a theft deterrent.
-However, any style Shimano, Crank Bros, MKS, or VP pedals with float should be fine.
-These companies have been producing pedals for decades, hence their product are very mature.
-Watch out for house brand pedals such as Forte, & Nashbar they are known to have problems.
+Cleats or clipless pedals are what I highly recommend for bicycle tours.
+They do require a special pair of shoes though.
+See SHOES below.
+Cleated pedals will allow you to pull up on the pedals as well as push down.
+Pulling up will place your legs in a perfect circle, allowing you to pedal in a higher gear, which means you will go faster.
+They also offer better muscle use: pushing down focuses on your quadriceps while pulling up uses your entire leg ( including hamstrings ).
+SPD mini cleats are what I choose for tours.
+They make it easier for you to walk around.
+Some people prefer a pedal that is flat on one side and cleated on the other, so they can still ride without special shoes when they want or if a cleat breaks on their shoe.
+Make sure to get a wider pedal system with float.
+Float allows your foot to move side to side, which will help minimize knee problems.
+MKS offers a removable pedal that can be used as a theft deterrent.
+However, any style of Shimano, Crank Bros, MKS, or VP pedals with float should be fine.
+These companies have been producing pedals for decades; hence their products are very mature.
+I don’t recommend house brand pedals such as Forte and Nashbar because they have been known to have problems.

-Shoes: You will need to buy a set of shoes to accept SPD cleats.
-Do not buy shoes mailorder, unless you are certain of your size for the shoe brand.
+If you buy a pedal set with cleats or clips you will need to also buy a pair of shoes that accept those SPD cleats or clips.
+I do not recommend buying shoes by mail order, unless you are certain of your size for that shoe brand.
 Shoes need to be tried on to see how they fit.
-Additionally don't buy high end carbon soled shoes, they are very stiff, fast, and uncomfortable.
-Get a shoe with a Nylon sole which will flex for comfort.
-I prefer multiple velcro straps on shoes, but you should select your own preference.
-Laces on cycling shoes are not normal anymore, so avoid those shoes.
+I also don't recommend buying high end carbon soled shoes; they are very stiff and uncomfortable.
+If you get a shoe with nylon sole it will flex giving you greater comfort.
+I feel that laces on cycling shoes are annoying and too dangerous; I prefer multiple Velcro straps on my shoes.